Luke-Skycrawler/xjbd/g2m/README.md

 ####
-(Assume all commands are called in the root directory)
+(Assume all commands are called in the root directory, and tensorboard is enabled (conda oldwarp env))
 Process:

 #### generate data